28 Spots to Never, Ever Skip When Spring Cleaning

 Range ventilation grate

 There is one spot in the kitchen where the most gunk tends to accumulate, and that is the ventilation grate for the range.
 Now is the time spruce it up by removing the grate and giving it a good cleaning.
 Refer to the instruction manual to see if yours is dishwasher safe.
+(Here are more things you didn’t know your dishwasher could do.)
 If not, let it soak in some warm soapy water.
 But if it is not easy to pop off the grate, then while the fan is turned off, use a de-greasing cleaner on a lint-free towel and wipe it down.

 Under the stove